 Another important strategy for energizing your work life is to learn how to stop one of the most common energy leaks – a lack of clear emotional boundaries.

-When we allow ourselves to become drained physically, emotionally and energetically we often find ourselves also struggling with various levels of anxiety and depression.
-One of the things that contributes to these symptoms being mild, moderate or high is the health of our emotional boundaries.
+When we allow ourselves to become drained physically, emotionally, and energetically we often find ourselves also struggling with various levels of anxiety and depression.
+One of the things that contribute to these symptoms being mild, moderate, or high is the health of our emotional boundaries.

 When we have emotional boundaries we can stay clearly centered on our own feelings and take care of them without taking on other people’s feelings resulting in emotional overwhelm.